vives-projectwerk-2021/mbed-lorawan-shield/README.md

 ## Getting started

 - Clone the project
-- set the configuration in `src/config.h` based on the example in `src/config.example.h`
 - using mbed-cli
   - install library dependencies using `mbed deploy`
   - compile and flash using `mbed compile -f`
 - using pulu-firmware-builder
   - compile using `make`
   - output binary in `/BUILD/`
 - using github action releases
   - download the binary files from the github release
   - flash